Georgia raids opposition party HQ, detains leader | DW | 23.02.2021

-Georgian police stormed the party offices of opposition leader Nika Melia using tear gas, and detained him early on Tuesday, just days after the prime minister resigned over a disagreement on whether to arrest him or not.
+Georgian police have stormed the party offices of opposition leader Nika Melia using tear gas and detained him early on Tuesday, just days after the prime minister resigned over a disagreement on whether to arrest him or not.

 Melia, chairman of the United National Movement (UNM), has been accused of inciting violence at street protests in June 2019.
-Live television footage showed Melia being dragged from his party headquarters to be placed in pre-trial detention.
+Live television footage showed Melia being dragged from his party headquarters.

 Meanwhile, hundreds of riot police used tear gas against his supporters and the leaders of the country's opposition parties, who have been camped out in the building since Wednesday, Mtavari TV live pictures showed.